 Plus you don’t need ANY experience in visual arts whatsoever to use these three services – Floorplanner, SeeMyDesign and previously profiled MyDeco .

 Floorplanner is an interactive, drag-and-drop, browser-based program that allows users to create and visualize floor plans.
-A prerequisite to running this application is Adobe Flash – it is recommended that you have Adobe Flash 9 or newer.
+A prerequisite to running this application is [NO LONGER WORKS] Adobe Flash – it is recommended that you have Adobe Flash 9 or newer.

 Buying a new home, moving into a new office, planning an extension to your house or just want to give your living room a make-over.
 Floorplanner offers and easy way to create and share interactive floor plans with others.
 You can see whether your furniture fits well, plan and visualize new kitchen design with the contractor, etc. Although the application is quite easy to use it requires some familiarity with the concept.